Tillingdale: Horse racing

-The stud farm operation owns the 2006–Cheltenham Gold Cup winning horse War Of Attrition.
+The stud farm operation owned the 2006 Cheltenham Gold Cup winning horse War Of Attrition.

 Taxi services

 The company owns a 2007–Mercedes-Benz S-Class taxi, with Mullingar hackney carriage licence MG99 purchased on a yearly basis from Westmeath County Council for upwards of €6,000.
 The vehicle has a taxi meter fitted and is allowed to use bus lanes within Dublin.

-The Mercedes taxi primarily operates between Ryanair's headquarters at Dublin Airport, and Michael O'Leary's home in Mullingar—a fare of around €86–£82 each way.
+The Mercedes taxi primarily operates between Ryanair's headquarters at Dublin Airport, and Michael O'Leary's home in Mullingar—a fare of around €86 (£82) each way.
 During the year prior to 2008, these charges amounted to €70,890 and had risen to €96,010 for the year 2009.

 At the end of 2011, the single-owner Mercedes S500L was put up for sale with an asking price of €20,000, under the description of "Ireland's most famous taxi" and showing 275,000 kilometres on the odometer.

 The vehicle owned by Tillingdale had registration number 07D12245 and carried taxi plate number 14365.

-The current vehicle owned and operated by Tillingdale Unlimited has registration number 201D19026 and taxi plate number T14365.
+The current vehicle owned and operated by Tillingdale Unlimited has registration number 241D41728 and taxi plate number T14365.